sifive/freedom-e-sdk/README.md

 make tools
 ```

-Provided you have your machine has enough resources you can speed up the build process by adding `-j n` to make where `n` is the amount of processors of your build system.
+If your machine has enough resources, you can speed up the build process by adding `-j n` to `make`, where `n` is the number of processors of your build system.

 To compile a bare-metal RISC-V program: